AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: Leave this in, when any of the sections is lacking.
 Remove the entire section only if the README has all the pieces necessary (up to minor imprecisions).

 > [REQUIRED] As specified in the [Policy](https://www.aeaweb.org/journals/data/data-code-policy) and the [DCAF](https://www.aeaweb.org/journals/forms/data-code-availability), the README shall follow the schema provided by the [Social Science Data Editors' template README](https://social-science-data-editors.github.io/guidance/template-README.html).
+  - All elements are required, unless a modifier is used in the above list.

 ## Data description